 How to Apply

-At this time, applications are open for one articling student position beginning in Spring 2018.
+At this time, applications are open to those completing their second year of legal studies for one articling student position beginning June 2019.
 We are also inviting students who will be beginning their legal career with a court clerkship to apply.

 All applications should include a cover letter that sets out your unique experiences, skills, and reasons for applying to our firm.
 Please also include the following: